 Fairlawn Avenue United Church will be an inspiring and thriving champion of social justice where the congregation is passionately engaged in actions which transform society, individual lives and ourselves as we move toward a just and sustainable world.

-Focus of Fairlawn Social Justice Program
+Focus of Fairlawn Social Justice

 At Fairlawn, our focus is Eliminating Poverty.
 We are dedicated to travelling on a journey of discovery and action.
 Everyone is needed, and everyone has a role to play!
 We focus on affordable housing, a living wage, income inequality, and adequate social assistance rates for those most vulnerable among us.

 Fairlawn and Voices for a Just Society go to City Hall

 Several members of the Fairlawn SJ team together with other members of Voices for a Just Society (a coalition of churches in north Toronto working on poverty reduction) met for 60 minutes with Councillor Carmichael Greb at City Hall on March 3rd to discuss poverty in Toronto and its poverty reduction strategy.
 It was a very successful exchange where each side has agreed to continue to work with the other to reduce poverty in Ward 16 and the city as a whole.